Code-Institute-Submissions/callehenke94-milestoneproject1_SepResub/README.md

 Website is created using HTML and CSS, with many elements of Bootstrap included.
 Video Hosting service is provided by Brightcove.

+## Testing and QA

+Using Jigsaw W3C, I have some errors but those are due to old/missing dependencies and incompatabilities, not design or HTML functions.

 ## Sources